-However, this does not necessarily mean that a public body waives an exemption by selectively disclosing a record in the course of fulfilling its statutory duties.
-For example, we concluded that a state university did not waive the exemption over preliminary research data and reports through disclosure to other members of its research cooperative.
+the exemption over preliminary research data and reports through disclosure to other members of its research cooperative.
 We explained that "where limited disclosure of a public record does not thwart the policy supporting the exemption, the public body does not thereby waive its prerogative not to disclose the record to others."
+182

 And certain exemptions are not waived by disclosure in response to a written records request, namely the attorney-client privilege and the other evidentiary privileges contained in ORS 40.225 to 40.295.
-180
+183

-Because the Court of Appeals has observed that "there is no blanket principle that applies to waiver" under the Public Records Law, 181 a public body that wishes to selectively disclose an exempt public record without
+Because the Court of Appeals has observed that "there is no blanket principle that applies to waiver" under the Public Records Law,184 a public body that wishes to selectively disclose an exempt public record without waiving the exemption should consult with counsel.